MolSSI/QCElemental/docs/MIGRATION.md

   - Layout: no structural/layout change at v0.50
   - Behavior: v2 normalizes `symbols` to title case; `extras` defaults to `{}`; `provenance` default is validated into a dict.
   - `convert_v()` available
+  - Note that with serialization changes for v2 (`None` skipped rather than "unset" skipped), if you're doing sequences of serialize, hack, recreate (e.g., create new ionized mol from existing mol), these may start to fail or give different results.

 - `BasisSet` / `basis` (module name changes)
   - v2 makes `schema_name`/`schema_version` explicit and stricter, and conversion utilities handle `basis` supplied as a `BasisSet` object (not only a string)